USNavalResearchLaboratory/SeaRay/docs/generic-install.rst

 Generic SeaRay Installation
 ===========================

-Prepare Anaconda
+Install Miniforge3
 ---------------------

-If you are already using anaconda3 and are confident in your environment you can skip this section.
+The ``pyopencl`` developers recommend using Miniforge as opposed to Anaconda or Miniconda.

 #.
-Download Miniconda3 installer from internet
+Uninstall miniconda/anaconda, or else be prepared to add path specifiers from time to time
 #.
-Navigate to downloaded file
-	* For linux or MacOS, execute :samp:`bash {filename}`, where :samp:`{filename}` is the file that you just downloaded
-	* For Windows run the graphical installer and accept the defaults.
-When finished use the Anaconda prompt that should be available in the ``Start`` menu to issue the commands below.
+Internet search for ``miniforge``
+#.
+Follow installation guide for your platform
 #. :samp:`conda update conda`
 #. :samp:`conda init`
-	* If you want to use the Windows PowerShell run :samp:`conda init powershell`
+	* If you want to use PowerShell run :samp:`conda init powershell`

 Environment and Basic Packages
 ------------------------------

 #.
 Choose a name for your environment, denoted :samp:`{NAME}`
-#. :samp:`conda create -n {NAME} -c conda-forge pocl pyopencl scipy matplotlib pillow pytest`
+#. :samp:`conda create -n {NAME} pyopencl scipy matplotlib jupyter ipympl pillow pytest python=3.10`
-	* The ``pocl`` package provides generic OpenCL support.
-Depending on the system configuration it may be possible to omit this.
+	* As of this writing there is an issue with OpenSSL, it may help to force miniforge to use a specific version, e.g., add ``openssl=3.2.0`` to all install commands.
 #. :samp:`conda activate {NAME}`
 	* This command puts you in an isolated conda environment.
 This command must be issued each time you open a new terminal window, in order to use the environment.

-If the ``pyopencl`` package (for hardware acceleration) seems to be causing problems it may help to read :doc:`troubleshooting-ocl`.

 Getting SeaRay Components
 -------------------------